10. September 2021 – 03. April 2022

 28. January 2022

 An accompanying programme with weekly events is to be found under "events"!

-The Museum for Sepulchral Culture will open a comprehensive special exhibition on suicide in 2021 on the occasion of World Suicide Prevention Day (10th September).
-This exhibition will use examples from art and cultural history, medicine, the humanities and social sciences to provde information, suggestions, challenges, and opportunities to reflect on how society and individuals deal with suicide.
+The Museum for Sepulchral Culture shows its comprehensive special exhibition on suicide since World Suicide Prevention Day on September 10th , 2021.
+This exhibition presents examples from art and cultural history, medicine, the humanities and social sciences to provde information, suggestions, challenges, and opportunities to reflect on how society and individuals deal with suicide.
 A book publication as well as an extensive event programme will accompany the exhibition in cooperation with other institutions, associations and societies.
 The aim is to promote public communication on suicide.